rer3/OnTrack/README.md

 ### Getting Started

 Once OnTrack is installed on your computer, click the shortcut on your desktop to open the application.
-On the Home page, you will find the Main Menu at the top, a Login Menu at the center, and a Settings button beneath the Login Menu.
-Create your username, select it from the drop-down list of active users, and log in.
+On the Home page, you will find the Main Menu at the top, a Login Menu at the center, and a Settings button.
+Enter your username under **New User** and click *Create User*.
+Then select the username from the drop-down list of **Active Users** and click *Login User*.
+All app users start out with the same food and exercise reference inventories.

 [![Home][Home]][Home]

-Click the 'Guide' button in the Main Menu to access OnTrack's user guide and glossary.
-You can give each resource a thorough read, or just dive right into tinkering with the tools on the Profile and Builder pages.
+Click the *Guide* button in the Main Menu to access OnTrack's user guide and glossary.
+Give each resource a thorough read, or just dive right into tinkering with the tools on the Profile and Builder pages.

 [![Guide][Guide]][Guide]

-Change application behavior by clicking the Settings button.
+Change application behavior by clicking *Settings*.

 [![Settings][Settings]][Settings]